Jocelyn's Cartoons on Facebook

 I draw cartoons, and sell them as cards, prints, and mugs.
 Please go to Jocelyn's Cartoons at www.jocelyns-cartoons.uk .

 Some ideas on using psychology to help artists draw.
-I hope to be testing some of these in collaboration with some psychologists.
 Comments and help welcome.

 I used to blog for the Dr Dobbs computer magazine.
 An index to my postings there can be found here and also down the right-hand column of this page.
 The postings include the technical cartoons linked back from Somniloquacity.
 I also have a nascent cartoon blog and a short blog about spreadsheet safety.

 I consult on spreadsheets (including Excel macros and Visual Basic for Applications), programming, Web development, data conversion, and writing — please see my Spreadsheet Factory page at www.spreadsheet-factory.com .

 Do you need, quickly and reliably, to make different versions of a spreadsheet, say by resizing it or changing its layout?
 My Excelsior program may help.
 With it, you can write spreadsheets as programs in a language that uses meaningful identifiers rather than A1-style cell names, then compile them into Excel or Google Spreadsheets.